joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 This document captures the architectural decisions, engineering trade-offs, and delivery plan behind the platform.
 It complements the project README with deeper rationale and serves as the working design reference across phases.

 > **Status:** Phase 1 (Bronze ingestion) complete.
-Phase 2 (Databricks Silver layer) foundation in place — workspace, Unity Catalog, per-layer storage, and identity model provisioned.
+Phase 2 (Databricks Silver layer) foundation in place — workspace, Unity Catalog, per-layer storage, identity model, and Bronze Volumes provisioned.
 Silver-layer transformation notebooks in development.

 ---